| ACADEMICS | Additional Learning Opportunities | Service Learning

 recommitted to that founding vision in 2006 with a multidisciplinary approach

-fostered by the Center for Service Learning and
+fostered by the John J. Binienda Center for Civic Engagement.

 The center promotes collaborations among faculty and local organizations and